jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Getting-Started/Web-Service-Forwarding-Rule.md

 # Web Service Forwarding Rules

 The Web Service is the protection designed to protect the business of website domains.
-It supports traffic-based and application-oriented attack protection, including CC attack protection.
+It supports volumetric attacks and Application Layer attacks protection, including CC attack protection.

 ## Precondition
 - The Anti-DDoS Pro has been successfully purchased and the billing status is normal.